Breast Reconstruction Boston

 “Dr. Volpe is very professional and thoughtful.
 He would take time to answer all your questions and tells you his honest opinions on whether the procedure is helpful for you or not.”

-Common breast reconstruction techniques include theTRAM flap techniques.
-Latissimus dorsi technique, and the use of tissue expanders and gel filled breast implants.
+Common breast reconstruction techniques include the tram flap techniques, latissimus dorsi technique, and the use of tissue expanders and gel-filled breast implants.
+The tissue expanders are a special device used to stretch the skin on the breasts to allow room for the breast implant to fit properly in the chest.
+The tissue expanding process takes time as the tissue must be gradually stretched out over several weeks or months.
 Fat grafting for partial or total breast reconstruction is also becoming a more studied technique.

 The recovery process will take some time.
 A special surgical bra or compression garment will be provided for additional support and to help manage swelling.
 Drains may be placed under the tissue to help remove any excess fluid build-up following surgery.
 You will be provided with a comprehensive list of post-operative instructions to help make the recovery process as easy as possible.